tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 Double-click on the file to install the profile, finally restart the browser's process (in the Dock: right click on Chrome, 'Quit', reopen).
 This assumes that you have admin rights, your device is not being managed by MDM software and you don't have any profile related to the 'ExtensionInstallAllowlist' policy already active.
 * For Linux 'whitelist', [Chromium-based browsers allow local installations of extensions](https://developer.chrome.com/docs/extensions/mv3/hosting/#hosting), so not necessary :)

+5. If after all, dragging crx-file does not work for you, try 'load unpacked' installation (above).

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore.